-6.8.4 Resource Implications
+6.7.4 Resource implications

-An estimate of the savings which would accrue from these service changes has been produced by identifying the number of vehicle hours and vehicle kilometres represented by the changes to each route, and aggregating the results for all routes over a full year, making allowance for lower levels of service during early mornings, evenings and Sundays.
+An estimate of the savings that would accrue from these service changes has been produced by identifying the number of vehicle hours and vehicle kilometres represented by the changes to each route, and aggregating the results for all routes over a full year, making allowance for lower levels of service during early mornings, evenings and Sundays.

 The results suggest a saving of about 1.37 million vehicle kilometres and 89,000 vehicle hours per year.
-At a cost of £25 per hour, this would represent an annual saving of around £2.1 million.
+At a cost of £25 per hour, this represents an annual saving of around £2.2 million.